32 Phishing Attack Statistics To Keep In Mind In 2023

-Given the increase in remote work because of technology and the pandemic, cybersecurity breaches are on the rise in 2022.
-One of the most prevalent and dangerous types of cybersecurity threats are spear phishing attacks.
+Given the increase in remote work because of technology and the pandemic, cybersecurity breaches are on the rise in 2023.
+One of the most prevalent and dangerous types of cybersecurity threats is spear phishing attacks.

 What is a Phishing Attack?

 A phishing attack is a type of cyber threat or social engineering attack that largely targets email accounts.

 Bad actors will capitalize on popular products, beliefs, and ongoing trends to pull off a sophisticated social engineering attack through a phishing campaign.
 This cyber attack usually affects internet users in the form of an email that asks an individual to click to confirm an account, fix an error on a common account, or log in to a site using credentials.

 Known as social engineering attacks, phishing attacks are dangerous because they look and operate similarly to common emails sent out by legitimate businesses.

 A successful phishing attack will be so convincing that you wouldn’t even know that you were affected.
 The threat actor could send an email that appears to be from Amazon, with a subject line like “Action Required | Your Amazon Prime Membership has been declined.”

 If you have an Amazon Prime account already, then you may be worried that your subscription would be disrupted and then you would log in to the email to rectify the situation.
 If you don’t, then you may fear something related to identity theft.